1Gift3/Python_Programs/PY4E/Ex_02_02/user_greeting/README.md

 # Part 6
 # Program then prompts you the user again for their Hobby
-# Sotre the input in Variable 'hobby'
+# Storesthe input in Variable 'hobby'
 # Then prints the message usings F-string formatting
 # - where {name} assumes theres a variable name already defined somewhere
 # {hooby.capitalize()} capitalizes the first letter of the hobby for better formating.